gr-rahimi/APSim/README.md

 APSim works closely with [ANMLZoo](https://github.com/jackwadden/ANMLZoo).

 There are two steps required to use APSim:

-First: in CPP folder, run comile.sh script.
+* In CPP folder, run comile.sh script.
-Second: after cloning ANMLZoo, just update the path in  anml_zoo.py (_base_address) to directly use them in APSim.
+* After cloning ANMLZoo, just update the path in  anml_zoo.py (_base_address) to directly use them in APSim.